dRepanalyzer/dRepanalyzer/README.md

 ## Requirements

 Requirements to run this script are: The software was developed based on python 3.10.
 It requires several common libraries.
-To discover if a system has the right requirements, run -check_dependencies.

 ## Inputs